 One of the military detainees who was reportedly subjected to aggressive techniques over the objections of the FBI was Mohammed Al-Khatani ("Al-Qahtani" in the DOJ OIG Report).
-According to sometime in 2003, John Yoo told her to draft a letter to the Defense Department opining on the legality of the techniques that had been used in Al-Khatani's interrogation.
-In a May 30, 2003 email, written to Yoo shortly before he left the Department, said that she "did not get a chance to draft a letter to DOD re: techniques.
-My thought is I can draft it when I get back and have Pat [Philbin] sign it." told us that she never drafted the letter because she did not receive sufficient information about the interrogation from the Defense Department.
+According to (b)(6), (b)(7)(C), sometime in 2003, John Yoo told to draft a letter to the Defense Department opining on the legality of the techniques that had been used in Al-Khatani's interrogation.
+In a May 30, 2003 email, written to Yoo shortly before he left the Department, of the did not get a chance to draft a letter to DOD re: techniques.
+My thought is I can draft it when I get back and have Pat [Philbin] sign it. (b)(c)(c)(c)(d) told us that one of the letter because did not receive sufficient information about the interrogation from the Defense Department.